 Loans and receivables are measured at amortised cost using the effective interest method, less any impairment losses.
-Transaction costs that are integral to the effective rate are capitalised to the value of the loan and amortised through interest income as part of the effective interest rate.
+Transaction costs that are integral to the effective rate are capitalised to the value of the loan and amortised through interest income using the effective interest rate method.
 All of the Group's advances are included in the loans and receivables category.
+The Group's loans and receivables include loans and advances to banks and customers, trade receivables and cash and bank balances.